DED9

 Rich media playback

-Redis provides a fast, in-memory data store for live streaming use cases, Redis can be used to store metadata about user profiles and viewing history, authentication information/tokens for millions of users, and manifest files.
-Used to enable CDNs to stream videos to millions of mobile and desktop users simultaneously.
+Redis provides a fast, in-memory data store for live streaming use cases.
+It stores metadata about user profiles and viewing history, authentication information/tokens for millions of users, and manifest files, and is used.
+It uses CDNs to stream videos to millions of mobile and desktop users simultaneously.

 Geographical